 A coronavirus is a group of viruses.
 They are known to cause Severe Acute Respiratory Syndrome (SARS-CoV), the Middle East Respiratory Syndrome (MERS-CoV) and the novel coronaviruses (COVID – 19).
-The COVID-19 virus was first discovered in humans in December in 2019.
-Since then, the virus has since spread across the world with everyone at risk of infection.
+CPR on Covid-19

 The primary modes of transmitting the illness include contact with infected persons through coughing and sneezing.
 Droplets from the nose are also infectious.
 As a preventive measure, you should avoid contact with infected persons, wash hands frequently and thoroughly.
 To prevent infection, people should also avoid touching their faces.